peteamiri/Tutorials/Programming_Languages/Python/readme.md

 ## Enriching Exceptions with Notes
 Enriching exceptions with additional information or notes can be extremely helpful for debugging and understanding the context in which an exception occurred.
 Python allows you to create custom exception classes that can include extra attributes or methods to provide more context about the error.

-Here's how you can enrich exceptions with notes in Python with extensive examples:
+Here has how you can enrich exceptions with notes in Python with extensive examples:

 ### 1. Creating a Custom Exception Class with Additional Attributes: